Monday, February 13, 2017

-Laurel secured her address.
-I sent the teacher my book and a note assuring her that I had persevered as an ambitious writer, despite that early loss.
+After Laurel secured her address, I sent the teacher my book with a note assuring her that I had persevered as an ambitious writer, despite that early loss.
 Honestly I hadn't thought about that missed nomination in decades.
 She had.
 More than anything, I hoped my reply set her free at long last.

 Sometimes schools get it wrong.

 It did, however, make me consider many of my former high school students and how they remembered those turbulent years.
 I wondered how their choices had impacted their lives and how they'd made peace or not with what they'd done or what had been done to them.
-Their written reflections, beginning in January 2016 and ending in December, were astounding but not surprising, based on how I knew their uncommon teenaged selves.
-My blog readers, who'd never met them or ever been to Oklahoma, were undone by their observations.
+Their written reflections from January 2016 through January 2017 were astounding but not surprising, based on how I knew their uncommon teenaged selves.
+My blog readers, who'd never met them or ever been to Oklahoma, were undone by their honest observations.